RedisGears/RedisGears/docs/configuration.md

 Not Supported

 ## DependenciesUrl
-The **DependenciesUrl** configuration option controls the location from which RedisGears tries to download its dependencies.
+The **DependenciesUrl** configuration option controls the location from which RedisGears tries to download its Python dependencies.

 _Expected Value_

-Url like string
+URL-like string

 _Default Value_

-The default value matches the RedisGears version.
+The default value is specific to the RedisGears version.

 _Runtime Configurability_

 Not Supported

 ## DependenciesSha256
-The **DependenciesSha256** configuration option specifies the sha265sum of the python dependencies.
-This sha will be verified after RedisGears download the python dependencies and if sha check failed RedisGears will failed the Redis startup process.
+The **DependenciesSha256** configuration option specifies the SHA265 hash value of the Python dependencies.
+This value is verified after the dependencies have been downloaded and will stop the server's startup in case of a mismatch.

 _Expected Value_